rmello4d/TheSustainableDeveloper/beyond_muscles.md

 For a developer, this is even more important.
 We often have physical problems related to joints, tendons and ligaments: Tendonitis, Dupuytrens, Carpal Tunnel, Bulge Disks, back pain and etc.  You can develop any of these problems after some years of coding.

 Is there a safe way to open and bring more flow and circulation to our joints and ligaments ?
 Yes.
-There are techniques for that and one of the best is Yin Yoga.
+There are techniques for that and we will see them along the book, specially Yoga.

-Yin Yoga acts beyond the muscles to increase flow and circulation into our deep tissue.
+Some forms of Yoga act beyond the muscles to increase flow and circulation into our deep tissue.

-As we will see later, Yin Yoga's best postures and ideas positively impact the developer's daily life. (*)

 Imagine yourself as a developer *Homo erectus* at 90 years old.
 No joints, discs, tendons or ligaments problems.

 We need to transform all these years working into a health bank for our joints and ligaments.

+We will discuss the best postures and ideas to positively impact the developer's daily life in the Second Part of this book.

 As for now, keep vivid the importance of going beyond our muscles into our deep tissue.
 It will pay off.

 ****
 (*)

-***The Complete Guide to Yin Yoga by Bernie Clark***

-***Yin Yoga: Principles and Practice by Paul Grilley***

-***Insight Yoga by Sarah Powers***